BlueFeatherGroup/FileMaker-Web-Portal-Starter/README.md

 * Display survey results
 * Provide access or collect information from employees who don't normally use FileMaker

-#### Here are some of the features this starter solution comes with out of the box:
+#### Here are some of the features included with this starter solution out of the box:
 - Private data behind user logins, including two-factor authentication
 - Linking of users to customer records in your FileMaker database via email matching or (optionally) invoice information
 - Easy configuration to connect to your FileMaker database, preconfigured to work with the Invoices starter solution as an example